joeky888/dotfile/Software/Command/aws.md

 AWS SES
 =====
-* Create an iam named "mail-user" and grant "AmazonSesSendingAccess"
+* Go to ses aws console -> SMTP settings -> Create SMTP credentials -> enter "mail-user" -> Obtain the smtp user/password
 * Go to ses aws console and create new identity, enter domain "mail.example.com"
 * Finish DKIM verification
 * Use the access key from the "mail-user" and finish the php config